 All Brighton & Hove schools are currently open as usual.
+We will add information to this web page if schools need to close for any reason.

 Thank you to all the schools who contact us about closures during severe weather.